ManticoreGamesInc/platform-documentation/src/tutorials/examples.md

 ## Events

-Core uses events to communicate data.
-They appear as properties on several objects and can be used to register a function with them that will be called whenever that event happens.
+Core uses events to communicate data and changes to game state.
+Events appear as properties on several objects.
+Scripts can listen to these events by registering a function for each desired event.
+Events allow two separate scripts to communicate, without the need to reference each other directly.
-Only thing that needs to be added is an example at the top of why you would want to use it

 ### Connect